KastnerRG/Read_the_docs/docs/devcloud.rst

 Once your code is functionally correct, synthesize it to check your design's performance and resource utilization.

-Perform high level synthesis and create the report using *dpcpp*:
+Perform high-level synthesis and create the report using ``dpcpp``:

 .. code-block :: python